iVapor/remove-search-result/README.md

 5. Click 'Load unpacked' button.
 Paste in explore window.
 When you see the extension icon in your Chrome, it means the extension had built successfully.

+# Warning
+Chrome Extension V3 is stupid.
+I'm not going to upgrade.

 # README.md
 * zh_CN [简体中文](README_zh_CN.md) 👈